xywen97/WCwaiting/README.md

 Whether you are a researcher, facility manager, or simply an individual interested in queuing theory, this simulation project offers valuable insights and data-driven support.
 We welcome you to explore, use, and share your findings!

-This project simulates and visualizes restroom queue behavior based on queuing theory, helping to explain why queues are more common in women’s restrooms.
+This project simulates and visualizes restroom queue behavior based on queuing theory, helping to explain why queues are more common in women's restrooms.

 [中文文档](README-zh.md)